vsi5004/Footbag-Panel-Generator/README.md

 ## Printing Notes

-- Ensure “Actual size” / 100% scaling when printing so millimeter units are accurate.
+- Ensure "Actual size" / 100% scaling when printing so millimeter units are accurate.
 - Use the 10mm grid lines in the export to validate printer scaling (very faint to avoid interference).

 ## Roadmap (Next)